cognivore/collapsization/RULES.md

 ## Setup and Fog

-- Center tile starts built as Ace of Hearts.
+- Center tile is Ace of Hearts and starts built as Ace of Hearts.
 - Fog of war begins cleared on the center and its surrounding ring (7 hexes total).
 - Whenever fog is revealed, each newly revealed hex is immediately assigned a Reality Tile from the reality deck.
 Advisors see all revealed Reality Tiles; the Mayor sees only the fog boundary.